stevencohn/ResxTranslator/README.md

 ![Translate Text](Images/ToolsScreen.png)

 ### Sort Data Items
-Alphabetically sorts the `<data>` items within a resx file.
+Sorts the `<data>` items within a resx file alphabetically by resourceID.
 This makes it easier to find specific resources when viewing the file in a text editor.

 ### Update Hint Sources
 Updates the values of the `<source>` elements within an override hints file.